helidon-io/helidon/docs/se/config/introduction.md

 6. A URL resource - contents is parsed according to its inferred format.
 7. A variety of in-memory data structures (`String`, `Map`, `Properties`)

-See the Javadoc for the [`ConfigSources`](/apidocs/io.helidon.config/io/helidon/config/ConfigSources.html) class for a complete list of the built-in config source types and how to use them.
+See the Javadoc for the [`ConfigSources`][configsources] class for a complete list of the built-in config source types and how to use them.

-See the [advanced topics'](advanced-configuration.md#advanced-config-sources) page for further information on some more involved aspects of config sources.
+See the [advanced topics'][advanced-topics] page for further information on some more involved aspects of config sources.

 ### Config Parsers

 When it reads configuration text from sources, the config system uses config parsers to translate that text into the in-memory data structures representing that configuration.

 The config system includes several built-in parsers, such as for the Java properties, YAML, JSON, and HOCON formats.
-See [this section](#built-in-support-for-config-formats) for how to change your `pom.xml` to make parsers for those formats available to your application.
-Then your application can invoke the [config builder’s `addParser`](/apidocs/io.helidon.config/io/helidon/config/Config.Builder.html#addParser-io.helidon.config.spi.ConfigParser-) method so that builder will use the parsers you choose.
+See [this section][this-section] for how to change your `pom.xml` to make parsers for those formats available to your application.
+Then your application can invoke the [config builder’s `addParser`][config-builder-s-addparser] method so that builder will use the parsers you choose.

 You can extend the system with custom parsers of your own.
-Implement the [`ConfigParser`](/apidocs/io.helidon.config/io/helidon/config/spi/ConfigParser.html) interface, then construct a `Config.Builder` using the `addParser` method, passing an instance of your customer parser.
+Implement the [`ConfigParser`][configparser] interface, then construct a `Config.Builder` using the `addParser` method, passing an instance of your customer parser.
 Invoke one of the `sources` methods to include a source that uses the custom format and then build the `Config` object.

-See the [advanced topics'](advanced-configuration.md#advanced-config-parsers) page for further information on some more involved aspects of config parsers.
+See the [advanced topics'][advanced-topics-2] page for further information on some more involved aspects of config parsers.

 ## Configuration